ludoplex/Unity-Assets-Utils/README.md

   2. Enter the path to the folder containing all the assets
   3. Enter a **filter**

+## FillAlpha
+- Remove the Alpha channel of all image files in a folder
+- **How to Use**
+  1. `>python FillAlpha.py`
+  2. Enter the path to the folder containing all the assets

 # Notice
 - I'm not responsible for whatever happens to your files.
 - Read what each script does carefully.